w3c/automotive-viss2/docker/README.md

 practical reasons.
 See: https://www.baeldung.com/ops/docker-include-files-outside-build-context

-To build and run the docker example see below:
+To build and run the docker example see below, please note that the docker-compose-rl.yml file is located in
+the: _viss-docker-rl_ folder

 ```bash
 $ docker compose -f docker-compose-rl.yml build